malik672/gas-analyzer/README.md

-# revm
+# gas-analyzer
-a solidity assembler and dis-assembler built in rust
+a tool that analyzes a smart contract and tries to optimize the contract, by pointing out potential gas optimization